 Sakai Hideyuki (坂井 秀至, born April 23, 1973) is a Japanese 8 dan professional.
 He is currently a top professional in Japan, but is also notable for having had a long amateur career before qualifying as a professional.
 He was one of the first to be awarded an amateur 8-dan diploma.
 In 2000 he won the World Amateur Go Championship, and was accepted as a professional by the Kansai Ki-in in the following year.
-As part of the qualification procedure, he played a number of testing games against professionals, and was then awarded a 5 dan professional rank at the age of 28.
+As part of the qualification procedure, he played four testing games against professionals and won them all.
+He was immediately awarded a 5 dan professional rank at the age of 28.

-Prior to becoming pro, he was a physician.
+Prior to becoming pro, he was a medical junior resident.

 - Sakai was the first Japanese amateur to beat a 9 dan in an even tournament game.
 His opponent was Ishii Kunio, in the 1999 Agon Kiriyama Cup.

 - Winner of the World Amateur Go Championship in 2000

 - November 20th, 2003 : Sakai Hideyuki 6 dan won the 47th Kansai Ki In First Place Championship beating Yukawa Mitsuhisa 9 dan by 2-1.

 - In 2007-2011 he had berths in the Meijin league, with 3rd, 5th and two 4th place finishes.